-A non negative price $p\in \mathbb{R} _{+}^{A}$ is formally an additive utility; we use the same notation $ p_{S}=\sum_{a\in S}p_{a}$.
-Next $\Delta (x)$ is the simplex of prices such that $p_{A}=x$, the whole bundle costs $x$.
-Because the recursive definitions of the S\&B rule and its guarantee works over shrinking subsets of objects, we make explicit their dependence on the set $A$.
+For a non negative price vector $p\in \mathbb{R} _{+}^{A}$ we use the same notation $p_{S}=\sum_{a\in S}p_{a}$ as if $p$ described an additive utiltity.
+We write $\Delta (x)$ for the simplex of prices such that $p_{A}=x$.
+Because the recursive definitions of the B\&S rule and its guarantee work over shrinking subsets of objects, we make explicit their dependence on the set $A$.